 Due to the Boston’s short, flat, deep muzzle, they tend to inhale an excess amount of air while they are eating.
-In return, they can be extremely gassy at times.
+In return, some can be extremely gassy at times.
+This is typical of many bully breeds.

 Other Topics on This Page...